kodecocodes/i9t/swift-2/swift-2.markdown

 }
 ```

-This protocol requires a method that returns a `Bool` regarding the validity of a given string and can throw an error.
-It also requires that you provide the type of error that can be thrown
+This protocol requires three things: a method that returns a `Bool` denoting the validity of a given string and also throws an error, and that you provide the type of error that can be thrown.

-> **Note**: The `errorType` property is not a Swift requirement.
+> **Note:** The `errorType` property is not a Swift requirement.
 It's here so that you can be clear about the types of error that might be returned.

-To use multiple rules together, define a `StringValidator` protocol.
+To use multiple rules together, define a `StringValidator` protocol like so:

 ```
 protocol StringValidator {